-Suppress Set this flag to specify that you do not want an

-informational message box to be displayed each time a file is automatically converted to Micro Focus format.
+Use Associated Extensions Set this flag to enable any extension that you have associated with data set members; these are applied when you import the members to your local system.
+When enabled, any associations set via Drag and Drop will override any set via Source Connect.
+Refresh mainframe member lists after subsetting Set this flag if you want to force a refreshed member list after using the directory subsetting feature.
+There is a small overhead to this option. files after transfer completes Set this flag if after transferring VSAM files you want to delete the temporary files that were created during the transfer.
+Suppress Set this flag to specify that you do not want an informational message box to be displayed each time a file is automatically converted to Micro Focus format.
 Set this flag to prevent a search filter being added with an in the HLQ.

-Set this flag to prevent a DFCONV conversion being

-performed on VSAM files imported on the PC.

-Specifies the maximum number of data set members that can be expanded before Drag and Drop displays a warning message advising that the operation will take some time.

-Set this flag if you want to have the file or member being dragged from the mainframe checked for copy type statements and allow an automatic import of the related copy files.

-When the Scan imported members for copy statements checkbox is checked, the downloaded files are scanned according to the rules in this group.
+Set this flag to prevent a DFCONV conversion being performed on VSAM files imported on the PC.
+Member download threshold Specifies the maximum number of data set members that can be expanded before Drag and Drop displays a warning message advising that the operation will take some time.
+Scan imported members for copy statements Set this flag if you want to have the file or member being dragged from the mainframe checked for copy type statements and allow an automatic import of the related copy files.
+Copy Statement Scanner Parameters When the Scan imported members for copy statements checkbox is checked, the downloaded files are scanned according to the rules in this group.
 Each rule consists of a description, a regular expression and an enabled flag.
 The description is a free format description and can include any descriptive text.
 This text appears as part of the title of the selection dialog of found copy members.
 The regular expression is a UNIX style regular search expression.
 The most important part is the grouping place holder signified by the contents of the bracket pair. i.e. ([A-Z0-9]).
 See Below for a general explanation of regular expressions.
 Add Scan Rule adds a new scan rule to the scan list.
 Delete Rule deletes the selected rule from the list.
 Save Rules saves the rules.
 Reset All Rules resets the entire rule list to Micro Focus Defaults.
 The Scan Enabled checkbox enables or disables the selected scan rule.